KiyanShabestary/2023-NLIM-heterogeneity/README.md

 This section is based on two main scripts with associated utilities (function file):

 `scRNAseq_pre-processing_main.R` This script is used to pre-process scRNAseq data from Jackson et al. 2020.
 It is mostly based on the othors data analysis description.
-We added growth score generation from Airoldi et al 2008.
+We added growth score generation from Airoldi et al. 2008.
 For simplicity, compressed output of this file is already generated and available under `Rdata`

 `fig1b_main.R` This script generates the UMAP plot and growth score distribution shown in Fig. 1b.